GwynneMichele/thehermitsgarden/src/site/notes/600 Deep Dives/Contemplative Philosophy/Contemplative Philosophy and the Practice of Cultivating Critical Consciousness.md

 Then you read again.
 This time, you do linger.
 What phrases stand out to you the most?
 What moves you?
 What repulses you?
 This isn't an analytical look at the passage, it's emotion and intuition.
 What does it make you feel?

 And then you read again.
 This time, you do that analysis.
 Analyze the text, apply various frameworks to that analysis, but also analyze those feelings more deeply.
 You marked that quote, why?
 And so on.

+Then, as you finish that last reading, you keep contemplating it.
+Keep letting it spark new questions, new ideas, churn away inside of you, transforming you.